Software and Services I Recommend

 You can get started with Ecwid's free plan which allows you to have up to 10 products.
 Ecwid Ecommerce Link

-I've used both MooSend Email Marketing Service and SendInBlue (below).
-Neither is as well known as some of the big name providers such as MailChimp, but they offer most of the same features—at lower prices.
+For the past few years, I've used the MooSend Email Marketing Service for sending my own and client newsletters.
+While not as well known as some of the big name providers such as MailChimp, it offers most of the same features—at a lower price.

 You can sign up for a free MooSend account to test it out.

 I highly recommend the JotForm form-building service.
 I have to confess building web forms isn't something I find entertaining.